JasperFx/marten/docs/events/projections/aggregate-projections.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/EventSourcingTests/Projections/QuestParty.cs#L8-L30' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_questparty' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-Once again, here's the class diagram of the key projection types inside of Marten, but please note the `AggregationProjection<T>`:
+Once again, here's the class diagram of the key projection types inside of Marten, but please note the `SingleStreamAggregation<T>`:

 ![Projection Class Diagram](/images/Projections.png)

 Marten supports a few different types of aggregated projections:

-* **Aggregates by Stream** -- creating a rolled up view of all or a segment of the events within an event stream.
+* **Single Stream Aggregates** -- creating a rolled up view of all or a segment of the events within an event stream.
 This is done through either a *self-aggregate* or by using `AggregateStream<T>` as a base class for your projection.
-* **Aggregates across Streams** -- creating a rolled up view of a user-defined grouping of events across streams.
-These projections are done by sub-classing the `ViewProjection<TDoc, TId>` class and is further described in [View Projections](/events/projections/view-projections).
+* **Multi Stream Aggregates** -- creating a rolled up view of a user-defined grouping of events across streams.
+These projections are done by sub-classing the `MultiStreamAggregation<TDoc, TId>` class and is further described in [View Projections](/events/projections/view-projections).

 Please note that all aggregated projections share the same set of method conventions described in this page.